kevinrenskers/dotfiles/README.md

 ## Step 3b: install the dotfiles

-The dotfiles setup everything from your bash prompt and handy git aliases to new shortcut commands like `localip` and `rmds`.

     $ git clone https://github.com/kevinrenskers/dotfiles.git && cd dotfiles && ./bootstrap.sh

 **Restart your shell after it's done.** Read the `INSTALL.md` file for more detailed instructions and tips.